jcmartins/proposal/design/459-backend-events.md

 Sensu v1 currently logs most backend event errors into its log files.
-While this approach is required and useful in some cases, the user experience could be improved, especially when running fairly large clusters (e.g. an operator have to determine which machine processed a specific event, log into that machine using SSH and analyze the log files to retrieve the corresponding entries).
+While this approach is required and useful in some cases, the user experience could be improved, especially when running fairly large clusters (e.g. an operator has to determine which machine processed a specific event, login that machine using SSH and analyze the log files to retrieve the corresponding entries).

 ## Proposal